denny/ShinyCMS-ruby/docs/Developers/Helpers.md

 * AdminAreaHelper        - common behaviour for admin area controllers
 * ShinyMailerHelper      - common behaviour for Mailers

-* ShinySiteNameHelper    - provides the <%= site_name %> method (included by ShinyMainSiteHelper and ShinyMailerHelper)
+* ShinySiteNameHelper    - provides the <%= site_name %> method (included by MainSiteHelper and ShinyMailerHelper)

 * ShinyPluginHelper      - methods wrapping common uses (in views) of the Plugin model

-* ShinyDateHelper        - turns model timestamps into human-friendly time and date strings
+* DateHelper             - turns model timestamps into human-friendly time and date strings
 * ShinyDiscussionHelper  - discussion-related settings and searches
 * ShinyElementHelper     - methods related to *Element models
 * ShinyFeatureFlagHelper - check and enforce feature flags